salejandro/EGiG-MBIOD/Practical guide.md

       bealign -r CoV2-S ${FILE}.S.raw ${FILE}.S.bam
       bam2msa ${FILE}.S.bam ${FILE}.S.msa
       ```
-   > This step allows to delimit the alignment to only the coding region of the S gene
+   > This step allows to delimit the alignment to only the coding region of the S-gene

 </br>